In the following procedures, replace:

 a simple C++ example of a custom module based on the API,

-The example custom module converts two CAD parts with one constraint into two Simscape Multibody bodies and one joint and then writes the result to a Physical Modeling XML file.
+The example custom module converts two CAD parts with one constraint into two Simscape Multibody bodies and one joint and then writes the result to an XML file.

 The example program defines the CAD assembly data internally, rather than taking the data from a CAD platform through the platform API.
 Compared to the figure Custom Exporter Module Communicates with APIs (Detail), the leftmost portion of the diagram is missing.